InternetOfUs/interactions-logger-and-analytics/README.md

 * `APP_ID`: the id of the application in which compute the analytics, it can also be set using the argument `-ai` or `--app_id` when manually running the Python service;
 * `ILOG_ID`: the id of the ilog application to check if the user has enabled it or not, it can also be set using the argument `-ii` or `--ilog_id` when manually running the Python service;
 * `SURVEY_ID`: the id of the survey application to check if the user has enabled it or not, it can also be set using the argument `-si` or `--survey_id` when manually running the Python service;
-* `PROJECT`: the project for which to compute the analytics, it can also be set using the argument `-p` or `--project` when manually running the Python service;
-* `TIME_RANGE` (optional, the default value is `30D`): The temporal range in which compute the analytics, the allowed values are ["TODAY", "1D", "7D", "10D", "30D"], it can also be set using the argument `-r` or `--range` when manually running the Python service.
+* `TIME_RANGE`: the temporal range in which compute the analytics, example of allowed values are ["TODAY", "1D", "7D", "10D", "30D"], it can also be set using the argument `-r` or `--range` when manually running the Python service.

 Alternatively to the `TIME_RANGE` arbitrary start and end time could be set using the following environment variables:

-* `START_TIME`: The start time from which compute the analytics, must be in iso format, it can also be set using the argument `-s` or `--start` when manually running the Python service;
+* `START_TIME`: the start time from which compute the analytics, must be in iso format, it can also be set using the argument `-s` or `--start` when manually running the Python service;
-* `END_TIME`: The end time up to which compute the analytics, must be in iso format, it can also be set using the argument `-e` or `--end` when manually running the Python service.
+* `END_TIME`: the end time up to which compute the analytics, must be in iso format, it can also be set using the argument `-e` or `--end` when manually running the Python service.

+#### Script id_email

 The script for getting the association between the id and the email of users allows to set the following environment variables: